marco-campos/ns1/README.md

 - Division by 9 mixed number trick (is evident by the remainder trick)
 - Converting a/40, a/80 into decimals.
 - Summation of a/b(b+1)+ a/(b+1)(b+2) + ....
+- Powers of 2,3,5
+- Special Fractions
+- Applications to some of the memorizations of roots.
+- Roman Numeral Arithmetic
+- Platonic solis
+- pi and e approximations
+- distance and velocity conversions
+- conversions of distance, area and volume
+- fluid and weight conversions
+- celsius to fahrenheit
+- sum of alternating squares